pritamnanda06/Week-4-DAA-Lab/README.md

 - Total: O(n log n)

 ### Why the tie-breaking rule matters here
-Unlike Q4, this problem does not assume distinct endpoints — two intervals can legitimately share an endpoint value (e.g., one interval ends at 40 and another begins at 40).
+This problem does not assume distinct endpoints — two intervals can legitimately share an endpoint value (e.g., one interval ends at 40 and another begins at 40).
 Since an endpoint counts as part of its interval, both must be counted as covering that shared point.
 This is